Consequences of Mixing Stimulants and Depressants

 Stimulants cause effects that elevate alertness, focus,mood, alertness while often reducing appetite.

-There are times when a stimulant drug could be medically necessary and prescribed by a doctor for treatment of certain health conditions that include ADHD or narcolepsy.
+There are times when a stimulant drug could be medically necessary and prescribed by a doctor for treatment of certain mental health conditions that include ADHD or narcolepsy.
 Commonly used illicit stimulants include meth, crack, cocaine, and ecstasy.
 Even the combinations of two stimulants together can be dangerous.
-The effect of the drug combinations is multiplied and you may accidentally overdose.
+The effect of mixing drugs is multiplied and you may accidentally overdose.

 Types of Stimulants